stevenrskelton/stevenrskelton.github.io/_posts/2024-04-15-realtime-client-database-grpc-streams-zio.md

 events of the ids its client has requested.
 Because this Hub will queue the stream of database changes, we will name it `journal` since database journals have similar behaviour.

-A helpful feature is to have new subscriptions return the current `Data` object back to the client.
-This is the most practical use-case, clients have an id and need the corresponding data, and should that data change in the future stream it to the client immediately.
+A helpful feature is for initiating subscriptions to return the current `Data` object back in the client response.
 This is indicated as the yellow dashed line in the function diagram.

 {%
 include figure image_path="/assets/images/2024/04/realtime_database.svg"